Azure/aks-baseline-automation/docs/terraform-prerequisites.md

 3. Required software components.

    >If you opt for Azure Cloud Shell, you don't need to complete these steps and can jump on the next section (step 4).

    >On Windows, you can use the Ubuntu on [Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl/about#what-is-wsl-2) to run Bash.
 Once your bash shell is up you will need to install these prerequisites.

    > Install latest [Azure CLI installed](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest)

    ```bash
    sudo apt install azure-cli
    ```

-   >Install Terrafrom (Ubuntu) : For more information visit [here](https://learn.hashicorp.com/tutorials/terraform/install-cli)
+   >Install Terraform (Ubuntu) : For more information visit [here](https://learn.hashicorp.com/tutorials/terraform/install-cli)

    ```bash
    curl -fsSL https://apt.releases.hashicorp.com/gpg | sudo apt-key add -